 Discussion & Conclusion.
 The main conclusion that can be drawn from the current work is that epidemic waves can be caused by the spatial nature of the spreading of the disease which will, at long times, often be slower than the local saturation.
 This saturation allows to decrease the local concentration of infected so that the spread slows down.
 However, this saturation does not, by any means indicate the end of an epidemic, since the deflation of the blob, representing the ensemble of clusters around infected individuals will eventually lead to a situation where a new spread of the disease is possible.
-The resulting epidemic waves can therefore not be eradicated by a lock-down which is shorter than at least several times $\zeta^{-1}$ .
+The resulting epidemic waves can therefore not be eradicated by a lock-down which is shorter than at least several times ζ^{-1} .
 Obviously, the model needs to be refined before precise quantitative predictions can be formulated.
-The power of our approach is that, to reproduce the main features (saturation and cyclic dynamics), the SBIGR model does not need to model the effect of social-distancing, finite incubation time, demographic evolution, lock-down, seasonal fluctuations, vaccination, evolution of the virus etc. The complexity of the model remains therefore limited to 5 quantities, evolving according to 5 ODEs with constant parameters, opening a way to efficiently construct more complex models to assess the influence of different factors on epidemic waves.
+Furthermore, even though compartmental models are powerful tools in the study of epidemic spreading, uncertainty in coefficients leads to a large unpredictability at long times? .
+In our opinion the main contribution of such models is therefore the understanding of phenomena and their ability to probe the influence of certain measures.
+The power of our approach is that, to reproduce the main features of the COVID-19 epidemic (saturation and cyclic dynamics), the SBIGR model does not need to model the effect of social-distancing, finite incubation time, demographic evolution, lock-down, seasonal fluctuations, vaccination, evolution of the virus etc. The complexity of the model remains therefore limited to 5 quantities, evolving according to 5 ODEs with constant parameters, opening a way to efficiently construct more complex models to assess the influence of different factors on epidemic waves.

-Data Availability Statements The data that support the findings of this study are openly available from the Johns Hop-kins University data-base.
+Data Availability Statements The data that support the findings of this study are openly available from the Johns Hopkins University data-base2.